TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 less code to maintain
 : ^
    Every time a new property is added all the usages of the class have to be revised and the constructor calls/builders adjusted.
-   Most of the time these are unrelated places and the new field doesn't affect behavior of the tests, yet we still have to modify them.
+   Most of the time these are unrelated places and the new field doesn't affect behaviour of the tests, yet we still have to modify them.
    With builders the situation is much better than the classic or factory approach, but maintenance is still needed.

-customization of objects is still possible
+customisation of objects is still possible
 : ^
    The flexibility of the builder is that we can pick which parts to be set and how.
    For example a `TRAIN`-only journey with multiple legs; this is still easily possible.

-#### Benefits: Data is randomized
+#### Benefits: Data is randomised
 Don't worry, it's the [good type of random](https://github.com/FlexTradeUKLtd/jfixture#overview).

 no conflicts from random data